sor8sh/Computer-Vision/noise_reduction_3/README.md

 # Noise Reduction using Gaussian and Mask filters

-Removing noise from an input image by applying Gaussian and Mask filters
+Removing noise from an input image by applying Gaussian and Mask filters.

   - Gaussian filter:<br><br>
 ![1_gaussian](/noise_reduction_3/img/1_gaussian.jpg)